zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/provision-cm/provision-cm.md

     ![](./images/16.png "")

 3. Navigate to the folder where you have created the keys.
 SSH into the Cloud Manager instance using the below command.
+Be sure to replace the CM_public_ip address

     ```
     <copy>